rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

 ...
 ```

-Next in the shuffeling phase, this assigns every key to a reducer.
+Next in the shuffling phase, this assigns every key to a reducer.
 Finally the every reducer sums all the same keys and saves this to the output:

 `Reducer 1`
 ```